 Treated water that comes from a faucet and used for drinking, bathing, cooking, and household purposes.
-Tap, or potable water, is managed through the Village's water utility.
+Tap, or potable water, is managed through the Village's water service.

-- Wastewater: Non-potable water previously used for showering, washing clothes or flushing the toilet.
-Wastewater ia managed through the Downers Grove Sanitary District, a separate entity from the Village.
+Non-potable water previously used for showering, washing clothes or flushing the toilet.
+Wastewater is managed through the Downers Grove Sanitary District, a separate entity from the Village.

 What is the Village doing to address stormwater?

 Yearly maintenance, capital improvement projects, stormwater studies and Stormwater Utility.

 Cost share program, rain gardens, rain barrels, request a site visit from Village Staff.

 Learn about the NFIP, using the insurance, and steps you can take to mitigate the danger of a flood.